Starting the Inquisitorial Stormtrooper Repressor basecoat

 The Crusader (and the Crusader variant available in the Witch Hunters’ retinue) are probably my favourite Inquisitor models.

-See full workbench feature on the Crusader.
+See the full workbench feature on the Witchhunter Crusader.

-See full workbench feature on the Familiar.
+See the full workbench feature on the assassin.

 Witchhunter Dialogus – Inquisitorial Henchmen